emiliehwolf/wearable-assignment/README.md

 ## Files
 * README.md - Introduction you're reading right now
-* CodeBook.md - Explains the dataset, it's variables and values, the transformations, and the output
+* CodeBook.md - Explains the script, the dataset and its variables and values, the transformations, and the script output
 * run_analysis.R - This script prepares a tidy dataset from a raw one and needs to be placed inside the unzipped folder 'UCI HAR Dataset'.

 ## Original Dataset